SpongePowered/SpongeDocs/source/plugin/practices/best.rst

 ==============

 There are many ways to create a plugin, and many pitfalls for an unwary developer.
-Here we describe the plugin development practices that will make the most of the Sponge API, setting sensible boundaries for the benefit of compatibility.
+Here we describe the plugin development practices that will make the most of the SpongeAPI, setting sensible boundaries for the benefit of compatibility.
 This information may change and expand as the Sponge project matures.